 Analysis of PSNI 2021 Student Officer Recruitment Campaign indicates that of the total number of applications received, 2.8% of applicants declared that they had a disability.
-Following the conclusion of the Recruitment Process and of those deemed appointable and on the Merit List, 2.7% of candidates had a disability
+Following the conclusion of the Recruitment Process and of those deemed appointable and on the Merit List, 2.7% of candidates had a disability.

-Just over 20% of the population indicated in the 2011 Census that they have a disability or long term health problem that restricts their day-to-day activities.
+Just over 34% of the population indicated in the 2021 Census that they have one or more limiting long-term health problem(s).

-370,000 people in NI have a disability (1 in 5 adults)
+463,000 people in NI have a limiting long-term health problem or disability (approx. 1 in 4 adults)